 Biodiesel and petrodiesel is usually blended and this lowers the cloud point of biodiesel in the fuel considerably.
 In addition, additives are frequently added during cold weather that further lowers the cloud point.

 When is biodiesel day celebrated?

 National Biodiesel Day is March 18th, which is also Rudolf Diesel’s birthday.
 August 10th is International Biodiesel Day, a celebration of Rudolf Diesel’s prime model running for the first time on August 10, 1893.

 Who invented biodiesel?

 The diesel engine is defined by “any internal-combustion engine in which air is compressed to a sufficiently high temperature to ignite diesel fuel injected into the cylinder, where combustion and expansion actuate a piston.”
-Until oil was used this way, it was simply oil.
+Until petroleum was developed as a cheaper alternative, animal and vegetable oil was used.
 One of the first fuels used in the diesel engine was peanut oil, and thus biodiesel was born.